 If you have forgotten, nib and feed are tuned and designed to work together optimally.
 If you change one of the two, this tuning is lost.
-It may not show much, however, if you alter the nib width, don’t be surprised, when your degree if wetness / dryness changes as well.
+It may not show much, however, if you alter the nib width, don’t be surprised, when your degree if wetness/dryness changes as well.

 Pens designed for swapping Nibs

 Now, one buys one pen per nib style.
 That’s what I recommend.
-If you are a professional or passionate enthusiast it is well worth the expense.
+If you are a professional or passionate enthusiast, it is well worth the expense.

 Unfortunate advertisements and photos like the one shown in photo 1 (origin unknown) support people’s assumption.
-Checking on the website of the particular brand I found their representation in contrast with the photo.
+Checking on the website of the particular brand I found their representation in contrast to the photo.
 The photographed pen comes only with nibs F, M and LH.
 The wider nibs are intended for calligraphy pens.

-On the same website, under the heading FAQ is stated: Nib Change: “All steel nibs can be changed by specialized retailers in authorised Lamy shops.
+On the same website, under the heading FAQ is stated: Nib Change: “All steel nibs can be changed by specialised retailers in authorised Lamy shops.
 Gold nibs should be changed by the LAMY Repair Centre only.”